 A major State program is defined as a program with State expenditures, including State benefit payments.
-Beginning with June 30, 2016 audit years, a State program is determined to be a major program by the following process.

-- 1. For federal programs with a \$500,000 or more State matched financial assistance or State supplement, the program must be audited as major unless it was audited as major in at least one of the two most recent audit periods. - 2.
-A single State financial assistance program with expenditures of \$500,000 or more must be audited as major if it is determined to be high risk using the criteria for federal program risk found in Section 519 of the OMB Uniform Guidance (or refer to page 35-E-31).
+For federal programs with a \$500,000 or more State matched financial assistance or State supplement, the program must be audited as major unless it was audited as major in at least one of the two most recent audit periods.

+1. A single State financial assistance program with expenditures of \$500,000 or more must be audited as major if it is determined to be high risk using the criteria for federal program risk found in Section 519 of the OMB Uniform Guidance (or refer to page 35-E-31).
 A program may be considered low risk if it was audited as major in at least one of the two most recent audit periods and the auditor feels that prior year audit findings, if any, do not preclude the program from being low risk.